 However, remember that you cannot target specific health interests easily on these platforms—so you would not know the specifics regarding who you are targeting.
 For example, if you are looking for diabetic males aged 30 to 64, LinkedIn would not be able to tell you which users have interests related to diabetes.
 However, because of its ubiquity and advanced targeting options, Facebook knows whether specific users have joined a diabetes group, or whether they liked a diabetes-related page, which makes targeting these demographics a lot easier.

-Any social media platform with an advertising offering allows you to target an audience by interest.
+Any social media platform with an advertising offering allows you to target an audience by interest (such as clinical trial advertising).
 However, what makes the most difference, is the type of demographics within each platform, and the types of interests available within the platform.

 The higher the number of users on a specific platform, the more varied the interest targeting can get.
 For example, we mentioned Pinterest earlier, and its very specific interest targeting based on its very specific user base—a platform like that would not be well-suited for clinical trial recruitment.